yogitami/notes/Spring.md

 17. @EnableScheduling: This annotation enables scheduling in Spring.
 18. @Scheduled: This annotation marks a method to be executed on a fixed schedule.
 19. @Transactional: This annotation marks a method or class as transactional.
-20. @Procedure: This annotation marks a method for calling a stored procedure.
-21. @Lock: This annotation specifies locking behavior for methods.
-22. @Modifying: This annotation marks a query as modifying (e.g., for update or delete operations).
-23. @EnableJpaRepositories: This annotation enables JPA repositories in a Spring application.
 24. @ConditionalOnProperty :
 ```
 @Bean(name = "smsNotification")